Laffer curve: Criticisms

+A key criticism of the Laffer curve is the empirical difficulty in determining a specific tax rate that maximizes revenue.
+The shape of the curve and the location of the peak can vary significantly based on the economic assumptions and the time frame analyzed.

 Laffer assumes that the government's revenue is a continuous function of the tax rate.
 However, in some theoretical models, the Laffer curve can be discontinuous, leading to an inability to devise a revenue-maximizing tax rate solution.
 Additionally, the Laffer curve depends on the assumption that tax revenue is used to provide a public good that is separable in utility and separate from labor supply, which may not be true in practice.

 The Laffer curve as presented is simplistic in that it assumes a single tax rate and a single labor supply.
 Actual systems of public finance are more complex, and there is serious doubt about the relevance of considering a single marginal tax rate.
 In addition, revenue may well be a multivalued function of tax rate; for instance, an increase in tax rate to a certain percentage may not result in the same revenue as a decrease in tax rate to the same percentage (a kind of hysteresis).
 Furthermore, the Laffer curve does not take explicitly into account the nature of the tax avoidance taking place.
 It is possible that if all producers are endowed with two survival factors in the market (ability to produce efficiently and ability to avoid tax), then the revenues raised under tax avoidance can be greater than without avoidance, and thus the Laffer curve maximum is found to be farther right than thought.
 The reason for this result is that if producers with low productive abilities (high production costs) tend to have strong avoidance abilities as well, a uniform tax on producers actually becomes a tax that discriminates on the ability to pay.
 However, if avoidance abilities and productive abilities are unrelated, then this result disappears.

 Generally, among other criticisms, the Laffer curve has been scrutinised as intangible and inapplicable in the real world, i. e. in a real national economy.
 On the contrary, diligent application of the Laffer curve in the past has actually led to controversial outcomes.
 Since its proposal, there have been several real-life trials of modelling the Laffer curve and its consequent application, which have resulted in the finding that tax rates, which are actually utilised by the governing body, are to the left of the Laffer curve turning point, which would maximise tax revenue.
 More significantly, the result of several experiments, which tried to adjust the tax rate to the one proposed by the Laffer curve model, resulted in a significant decrease in national tax revenue - lowering the economy's tax rate led to an increase in the government budget deficit.
 The occurrence of this phenomenon is most famously attributed to the Reagan administration (1981–1989), during which the government deficit increased by approx. $2 trillion.